dxlliv/planner/docs/index.md

 actionLink: /getting-started
 features:
 - title: 🧁 Preview your grid
-  details: Plan your Instagram posts to preview what your profile grid will look like.
+  details: Plan your Instagram posts to preview what your profile grid will look like
 - title: 📱 Media support
-  details: "You can preview all kind of media: images, videos, albums and reels."
+  details: "You can preview all kind of media: images, videos, albums and reels"
 - title: 📐 Extra tools
-  details: These tools will help you with color consistency and media alignment.
+  details: These tools will help you with color consistency and media alignment
   footer: MIT Licensed
-  description: A customizable accessible carousel slider optimized for Vue.
+  description: Plan your Instagram posts to preview what your profile grid will look like
   meta:
     - name: og:title
       content: Instagram Planner